-22.1.
-Introduction
+22.1 Introduction

 This chapter provides a review of the visual and landscape values for the airport site and surrounding locality.
-The chapter draws upon a comprehensive visual assessment undertaken for the proposed airport which is included as Appendix N in Volume 4.
+The chapter draws upon a comprehensive visual assessment undertaken for the proposed Stage 1 development which is included as Appendix N (Volume 4).
 The assessment considers the visibility of the proposed airport from key vantage points in the surrounding locality and the potential impacts on the visual and landscape character of the area.

-The assessment addresses the requirements of the Guidelines for the Content of a Draft Environmental Impact Statement - Western Sydney Airport (EIS guidelines) issued by the Commonwealth Department of the Environment for consideration of landscape and visual impacts associated with the proposal.
-The visual impact of aircraft overflights on the Blue Mountains World Heritage area is assessed in Chapter 26.
+The assessment addresses the requirements of the EIS guidelines issued by the Commonwealth Department of the Environment and Energy for consideration of landscape and visual impacts associated with the proposal.
+The visual impact of aircraft overflights on the Greater Blue Mountains World Heritage Area is considered in Chapter 26.

-Methodology 22.2.
+Methodology 22.2